This page is about Swagger Editor Next (beta). If you're looking for the current Swagger Editor docs, visit Swagger Editor.

 Prerequisites

-are the minimum required versions that this repo runs on.
+are the minimum required versions that this repo runs on, but we recommend using the latest version of Node.js@20.

 Setting up